• Skip to main content

 • Grate zucchinis and place them in a kitchen towel or multiple sturdy paper towels.
 Be sure to ring out as much water as you can and do it over a colander just incase any break out of the paper towels.

 • Preheat the waffle iron.
-Combine all of the ingredinets in a large bowl and mix until combined.
+Combine all of the ingredients in a large bowl and mix until combined.
 You may need to add 1/4 more flour depending on how watery the zucchini is.
 Let the waffle batter sit for 10 minutes to get fluffy and set.

 • Spray the heated waffle iron generously with nonstick cooking spray and pour 1/4 cup of the waffle batter into each waffle.
 Cook according to your waffle machine; most take 2-4 minutes per waffle batch- the waffle will be golden brown when it's done cooking.
 My waffle machine has 4 waffles per batch.
 Repeat until you run out of waffle batter.
-Be sure to spray the waffer iron in-between each batch.
+Be sure to spray the waffle iron in-between each batch.

 Find Kathryn's Kitchen Blog on Instagram!Mention @Kathryns.Kitchen.Blog or tag #kathrynskitchen!